gekwealor/alx-system_engineering-devops/0x19-postmortem/README.md

 1:30 PM - Working closely with the payment gateway provider, the team developed and implemented a solution to rectify the issue.
 2:00 PM - The problem was successfully resolved, and users regained access to the checkout page.

+The primary cause was attributed to the new configuration applied to git data.
+Following the initiation of the rollout, this configuration led to a decline in the performance of fundamental git operations (such as pull and push requests).
+As a consequence of the internal framework, other services also experienced degradation, eventually resulting in a significant outage where 8 out of 10 services became unavailable.

+Attempts to roll back the changes proved unsuccessful due to constraints within the framework.
+A gradual failover mechanism was triggered, causing the system to transition to the backup.
+This resulted in the restoration of write operations, leading to a shift from a major outage to a state of degraded performance for the majority of services.
+Subsequent efforts were dedicated to restoring databases and recovering data for pull and push requests received during the outage.

+To address and mitigate future risks, internal processes are undergoing thorough review and adjustment.
+This proactive measure aims to ensure the safe deployment of any future changes.
+Additionally, a comprehensive investigation into the framework across services is underway to minimize the likelihood of multiple service failures.

 TASK 1